-- 5.1 Competitor's age: Refer SSR1 - 5.2 The Championship will be open to all drivers who are members of the Border Motor Sport Club, and the Border HRCR Club. - 5.3 All eligible drivers must be in possession of a current MSA CLUB circuit racing competition licence valid for car racing, as appropriate.
+- 5.1 Competitor's age: Refer SSR1 - 5.2 The Championship will be open to all drivers who are members of the Border Motor Sport Club, and the Border HRCR Club. - 5.3 All eligible drivers must be in possession of a minimum of a current MSA CLUB circuit racing competition licence valid for car racing, as appropriate.